- The United Methodist Church

 - Core Values

-According to the 2008 Yearbook of American and Canadian Churches, at eight million members, The United Methodist Church ranks third in the United States in church membership, behind the Roman Catholic Church and The Southern Baptist Convention.
+According to the Data Services department of The United Methodist Church, in 2013, there were over 7.3 million members in the United States and over 5.5 million outside the United States.
+The United Methodist Church ranks third in the United States in church membership, behind the Roman Catholic Church and The Southern Baptist Convention.
 The United Methodist Church recognizes as its founder, John Wesley, a Church of England missionary who, in 1738, experienced a transforming moment, when he sensed God’s presence and felt his heart “strangely warmed.”

 In the years following, Wesley, along with his brother, Charles, succeeded in leading a lively renewal movement in the Church of England.
 The Wesleys and the early Methodists were particularly concerned about inviting people to experience God’s grace and to grow in their knowledge and love of God through disciplined Christian living.
 They placed primary emphasis on Christian living and putting faith and love into action.
 This emphasis on what Wesley referred to as “practical divinity” has continued to be a hallmark of United Methodism today.
 We invite you to learn more about our rich theological heritage at The United Methodist Church website.

-The North Carolina Conference is one of 63 conferences of The United Methodist Church in the United States.
-Conferences are geographical areas organized under the leadership of a bishop who is responsible for appointing pastors to serve local churches, performing ordinations, and safeguarding the doctrine and discipline of the Church as developed by the General UMC Conference.
+The North Carolina Conference is one of 57 conferences of The United Methodist Church in the United States.
+Conferences are geographical areas, organized under the leadership of a bishop, who is responsible for appointing pastors to serve local churches, performing ordinations, and safeguarding the doctrine and discipline of the Church as developed by the General UMC Conference.
 Bishop Hope Morgan Ward was appointed bishop of the North Carolina Conference in 2012.

-The North Carolina Conference encompasses 56 counties in eastern North Carolina from Elon to the coast and from the South Carolina border to the Virginia border.
+The North Carolina Conference encompasses 56 counties in eastern North Carolina, from Elon to the coast, and from the South Carolina border to the Virginia border.
 Each conference is divided into districts, each under the leadership of a district superintendent.
-The district superintendent’s primary responsibilities relate to overseeing the work of the local churches and supervising the work of the pastors, including helping the bishop appoint pastors to local churches. appointments.
+The district superintendent’s primary responsibilities relate to overseeing the work of the local churches and supervising the work of the pastors, including helping the bishop appoint pastors to local churches, a process called appointments.

-Membership in the North Carolina Conference in 2007 was approximately 237,000 persons worshiping in 836 churches within twelve districts in eastern North Carolina.
+Membership in the North Carolina Conference in 2014 was approximately 230,000 persons, worshiping in 808 churches within eight districts in eastern North Carolina.

 Healthy Congregations and Effective Leaders in Every Place Making Disciples of Jesus Christ for the Transformation of the World.